CineStill 400D Film Review

-In this review, I’ll unpack this film’s unique abilities, discuss the best ways to scan it, and share plenty of high-res samples.
-There will also be bits discussing whether 400D is the same thing as Kodaks 250D movie picture film and if it can be used as an everyday stock.
+In this review, I’ll unpack this film’s unique qualities, discuss the best ways to scan it, and share plenty of high-res samples.

 A brief history of CineStill.

-CineStill brand was founded in 2012.
+CineStill was founded in 2012.
 You can still read their first-ever post where they shared their initial tests for what’s to become CineStill 800T.
 The article where they announced Cinestill 500Tungsten (later renamed to 800T) still has 0 comments, and their Etsy shop where they were selling their first few rolls has one lonely review.
-Being one of the most talked-about brands in 2023, they’ve come a long way since.
+Being one of the most talked-about film brands today, they’ve come a long way.

-The company got its start during the dramatic decline in film sales as the industry began switching to digital sensors.
-A year after CineStill’s founding, Fujifilm pivoted to pharmaceuticals, while numerous analogue photographic products and businesses started to disappear.
+The company sprouted during the dramatic decline in film sales of the early 2010s, as the photographic industry was in the process of switching to digital sensors.
+Kodak filed for bankruptcy protection the same year CineStill was founded.
+A year after, Fujifilm pivoted to pharmaceuticals, while numerous analogue photographic products and businesses started to disappear.

 CineStill 400D grain and resolution.

-400D appears to be a fine-grained film, especially when compared to other ISO 400 films.
-I think it may resolve as fine or even finer than Portra 400 — Kodak’s pro-level emulsion that claims to have the finest grain at this speed.
+The 400D appears to be an exceptionally fine-grained film.
+I think it may resolve as well or even better than Portra 400 — Kodak’s pro-level emulsion that claims to have the finest grain at this speed.

-Unfortunately, there’s no technical datasheet for 400D, making it hard to tell for sure how it compares to other films.
+Unfortunately, there’s no technical datasheet for the 400D, making it hard to tell for sure how it compares to other films.
 However, you can get a feel for it from the high-res samples below (if you’re on a mobile device, turn it into landscape mode for best results).
-Or you can download the uncompressed scans (find the download link below).
+You can also download the uncompressed scans to see for yourself on a larger screen (find the download link below).

 CineStill dynamic range and colours.

-CineStill 400D also appears to have an impressive dynamic range.
-The results speak for themselves: no matter how much contrast my scenes had, this film was able to capture virtually all shades an eye could see.
+CineStill 400D has an impressive dynamic range.
+The results speak for themselves — no matter how much contrast my scenes had, this film was able to capture virtually all shades an eye could see.

 Scanning and colour-correcting CineStill 400D.